Mr. Harry Simpson, ’65

 Harry Simpson attended OMA from 1960 through his graduation in 1965.
 While on College Hill, he rose to the rank of captain while being active in athletics (football, wrestling, track, tennis and bowling), Sergeant-at-Arms for the Chevron Society, Drill Team, Honor Court, Judge’s Bench, Saber Society and more.

 He was in the best drilled company and platoon, and also was active in campus chapel.
 After graduation, Simpson attended Oklahoma City University where he majored in business administration before joining the Army and serving with the 11th Armored Cavalry Division.
 He served in Vietnam from 1966 to 1967, after which he was stationed at Fort Hood Army Base in Texas.

-For the past 40 years, Harry has served as a senior draftsman at Midwest Detailing, LLC, where he also serves as a primary structural steel detailer for high profile projects, nationally and internationally.
-He also has co-owned several companies, including McKim Solar Energy Systems, Simpson Cleaning Service, Aero-Sport Inc., Excel Telecommunications and Midwest Detailing Inc.
+For 45 years, he served as a senior draftsman at Midwest Detailing, LLC, where he also served as a primary structural steel detailer for high profile projects, nationally and internationally.
+He also co-owned several companies, including McKim Solar Energy Systems, Simpson Cleaning Service, Aero-Sport Inc., Excel Telecommunications and Midwest Detailing Inc.

-Simpson is honored by the Distinguished Alumni recognition, saying he has always been eager to do all he could to advance the OMA Alumni Association.
-He has been involved with the organization since being first selected as board member in 1971.
+Simpson was honored by the 2015 Distinguished Alumni recognition, saying he was always eager to do all he could to advance the OMA Alumni Association.
+He was involved with the organization since being first selected as a board member in 1971.